Recipe nutrition analyzer

 Recipe-writing playbook

-Use a dish name when you want Recipe Raven to find importable recipe pages, or paste a direct URL when you already have one.
-Imported ingredient lists land in the editable textarea, so you can clean them up before analysis.
+Type a dish name when you want Recipe Raven to find importable recipe pages, paste a direct URL when you already have a source, or just write ingredient lines manually.
+Imported ingredients stay editable in the textarea, so you can clean up wording before analysis.

-After analysis, expand the interpreted rows and fix anything that looks off.
-Recipe Raven lets you replace the matched food, adjust the gram estimate, or ignore a line before the totals are treated as final.
+After analysis, open the interpreted ingredient rows first.
+That is where you can swap the matched food, correct gram estimates, or ignore a line before the totals, allergens, suitability badges, and shopping output are treated as trustworthy.

 FAQ

-What can Recipe Raven import from a recipe page?
+What can Recipe Raven import or translate before analysis?

-Can I edit an imported recipe before trusting the nutrition table?
+Can I review ingredient matches before trusting the totals?

 Advertisement